tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Type: bdqffdq:ResourceType
 - Preferred Label: Multi Record
 - Definition: A set of one or more Single Records.
 - Notes: A data set.
-Encoded data with a defined structure that can be described as dcmitype:Dataset
+Encoded data with a defined structure that can be described as dcmitype:Dataset.

 ********************